MauroCE/PythonBRMLtoolbox/README.md

  I am currenlty trying to write an introduction to Probability here in [my Proofwiki account](https://proofwiki.org/wiki/User:MauroCamaraEscudero), although it is just a draft for now.

  ## Contributions
- Please feel free to contribute to this project!
+ Please feel free to contribute to this python version of the BRML toolbox!
 There are already a few incomplete implementations of the code, hopefully this version will be more up-to-date and efficient with your help!

  ## Reference & Book
- As I said earlier BRMLtoolbox comes with [Bayesian Reasoning and Machine Learning](http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/090310.pdf) book.
+ As I said earlier BRML toolbox comes with [Bayesian Reasoning and Machine Learning](http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/090310.pdf) book.

  ```
  @BOOK{barberBRML2012,